Productivity Tips We’ve Learned From Remote Work

 If you’re not alone while working from home, make sure everyone is aware of your work hours and when you’re busy.

-From the team: “Have a signal.
-Whether it’s a specific set of headphones you only use, a light you turn on, a ribbon or bookmark, or something you put on the back of your computer or the door to your room/office.
-It tells the person you’re busy.” – Brittany, Creative Content Strategist
+From the team: “Have a signal, whether it’s a specific set of headphones you only use, a light you turn on, a ribbon or bookmark, or something you put on the back of your computer or the door to your room/office.
+It tells the person you’re busy.” – Brittany, Digital Strategist

 Put up some photos, light a candle you like, or just add some sort of personal touch to your area.
 Whatever you want to liven it up and create a more inviting atmosphere.